KannonZenetism/zenetism-field-physics/structural-neuroscience/SN02-the-resonant-mind.md

 ## Phase 2 · The Cognitive Gradient and Neurotype Taxonomy

 Structural Neuroscience expands from principle to mapping.
 Cognition is not uniform; it flows as a gradient of lawful motion through the centropic–entropic field.
-Every variation of awareness—focused, diffuse, analytic, poetic—is a particular curvature of resonance, not a defect.
+Every variation of awareness — focused, diffuse, analytic, poetic — is a particular curvature of resonance, not a defect.
 The human spectrum of mind is a spiral continuum of orientation, not a hierarchy of worth.

 ### 1 · The Gradient of Mind